State Attacks on Women's Health

-No matter what comes our way, Planned Parenthood is fighting back in statehouses and courtrooms — all while more than 700 Planned Parenthood health centers care for patients across the country.
+No matter what comes our way, Planned Parenthood is fighting back in statehouses and courtrooms — all while approximately 700 Planned Parenthood health centers care for patients across the country.
 Planned Parenthood is also working with legislative champions to introduce bills that expand access to reproductive health care.
-In fact, more bills to expand or protect access to abortion have been introduced in 2014 than any year in the last 25 years.
+In fact, more bills to expand or protect access to abortion were introduced in 2014 than any year in the last 25 years.

 Regardless of where you live, you CAN do something to ensure that a woman’s access to health care doesn’t depend on her zip code

 See our map of where some of the biggest attacks on women's health are happening.

 Read about the types of anti-women's health bills and attacks and what they mean for you.